Potbelly Opens Shop at the Pentagon

 “We are honored to open our new Potbelly shop at the Pentagon,” said Bob Wright, President and CEO of Potbelly.
 “We are proud to bring Potbelly to the brave men and women who serve our country, and we look forward to offering them a convenient opportunity to enjoy all of the fresh and delicious food Potbelly is known for – from oven-toasted sandwiches and signature salads, to hand-dipped shakes and fresh-baked cookies.
 Looking ahead, we are excited by the opportunities to develop more Potbelly shops on military installations moving forward, and to connect and give back to members of the military community and their families.”

 Potbelly will host a ribbon cutting ceremony on Tuesday, July 16 at 11 a.m.
 EDT to celebrate the grand opening of the new restaurant.
 The Pentagon shop, which is prominently located in the center of the building’s courtyard, officially opened its doors on June 28.
-Potbelly will donate all sales from July 16 to Tunnel to Towers’ Homeless Veterans program with a $10,000 minimum commitment.
+Potbelly will donate all sales at the Pentagon shop on July 16 to Tunnel to Towers’ Homeless Veterans program with a $10,000 minimum commitment.

 In April, Potbelly opened its first-ever shop on a military installation at the Fort Liberty Exchange food court, with two more locations planned to open on the base by the end of 2024.
 Military and civilian guests have the option to order in person or remotely using the Potbelly mobile app or other delivery service, and catering is available exclusively to military diners.
 Potbelly franchisee Shakti Patel, who currently operates multiple shops along the East Coast, will own and operate all three restaurants.
 Potbelly is partnering with the Navy Exchange Service Command (NEXCOM) and the Army & Air Force Exchange Service (AAFES) to open both the Pentagon and Fort Liberty shops.